Mickahel/PERN-Docker-Boilerplate-Backend/README.md

 * 📝 Add pm2 to backend in order to set the go-prod
 * 📝 Add pm2 to frontend in order to set the go-prod

-### 🐘 DB Administration & Usage
-* 📝 Setup a user for backend app with permission restrictions

 ### 🖼️ Documentation
 * 📝 Getting Started
 * 📝 Deploy